 A 3-2 vote

 Before 1993, School Board members were appointed by the City Commission.
 But that year, the state of Georgia abolished appointed School Boards.
-In 1993, voters elected five School Board members, including three black member: Edith Hambie, Don Denard and Cydne Nash.
+In 1993, voters elected five School Board members, including three black members: Edith Hambie, Don Denard and Cydne Nash.

 Desegregation of schools had long been a contentious topic in education, and Decatur was no different.
 In 1952, members of the West Decatur Civic Club complained about a plan to build a segregated black school because it would be too close to a white school.
 In 1969, the year the school district was placed under a desegregation order, city officials debated dissolving the school system itself.
 The desegregation order was lifted in 2007.